Mohamed Zairi: JURAN Chair

-From 2004, Zairi held the unique and prestigious Juran Chair in Total Quality Management for 10 years.
+From 2004, Zairi held the Juran Chair in Total Quality Management for 10 years.

 Joseph M. Juran known as Father of Quality has contributed to this field more than any other person over a longer period.
 In February 2005, Zairi was honoured with an invitation from Joseph M. Juran to visit him at his home in the USA, to receive his personal congratulations.

 On 2 June 2005, Zairi held the inaugural lecture for the Juran Chair in Total Quality Management.

 He worked on the extension of Juran's philosophy (quality trilogy) to include internet-based business environments and the focus on customer centricity since 2004.
 This gradually led to the establishment of a new concept coined as Excellence Tetralogy.